Baplisca/Baplisca/README.md

 ## Language experience
 * TypeScript : Use this language full stack
 * C++ : Competitive programming, game production [work movie](https://youtu.be/c98LeJbuA24)
-* Python : Data processing, Machine Learning
+* Python : Data processing, Part-time Machine Learning job at university
-* Java : Create API with Spring Boot and used R&D Intern
+* Java : API development using Spring boot in business and used R&D Intern
 * C# : game production with Unity [work movie](https://youtu.be/vHEbxELAfvk)
 * Ruby : Create a verification tool as an intern using Ruby on Rails [content](https://hackerslab.aktsk.jp/2021/03/31/102547)
 * Go, Rust : Basic skills and create simple api ([gin](https://github.com/gin-gonic/gin), [actix-web](https://github.com/actix/actix-web))
-* SQL : Use in business
+* SQL (HQL) : Use in business
 * SML (fp language) : Used in college class
 * Bash, AWK : Use in business
 * PHP : Created an simple inventory management tool with MySQL (SQL)